hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 Git detects that the changes made in one copy overlap with those made in the other and stops us from trampling on our previous work.
-What we have to do is pull the changes from GitHub, [merge](../reference.html#merge) them into the copy we're currently working in, and then push that.
+What Owners have to do is pull the changes from GitHub, and [merge](../reference.html#merge) them into the copy they're currently working in, then push the modified file to Github.

-Let's start by pulling:
+*Only owners will be doing this!*

 ~~~ {.bash}
 $ git pull origin master